RodrigoBertotti/askless-js-client/README.md

     npm install askless-js-client --save

-3 - Import the package
+3 - Import by using ES5 or ES6

-JavaScript
+ES5:

     // If you will run on the browser const AsklessClient = require("askless-js-client/web").AsklessClient;

     // If you will run on Node.js environment const AsklessClient = require("askless-js-client/node").AsklessClient;

-TypeScript
+ES6:

     import {AsklessClient} from "askless-js-client/web";